teddygroves/sphincter/docs/main_findings.md

 ## Vessel tortuosity

-We also fit a smoothed regression model to measurements of vessel tortuosity from the angio-architecture dataset.
+We fit a smoothed regression model to measurements of vessel tortuosity from the angio-architecture dataset.
 See @sec-tortuosity-model for details about this model.